 “We really enjoyed this campground.
-Managers were so nice.
-We had the first spot on the lake behind the store and it was amazing—plenty of room and shade from the trees.
-So close to home so will def be back.
-Would recommend—clean showers; some paved roads for kids bike riding; nice rec room, basketball courts, etc.” – Ashley, Google Review
+The managers were so nice.
+We had the first spot on the lake behind the store and it was amazing - plenty of room and shade from the trees.
+So close to home so will definitely be back.
+Would recommend - clean showers; some paved roads for kids bike riding; nice rec room, basketball courts, etc.” – Ashley, Google Review

 Mountain Stream RV Park is a small campground that’s deep within Pisgah National Forest.
 This RV park includes a large camp store where you can buy groceries and camping supplies.
 Also, firewood is available at Mountain Stream RV Park.

 Mountain Stream RV Park is in a remote location, so it stays silent at night.
 However, this RV park carries everything that you need to stay comfortable.
 There is an outdoor pavilion on the premises, and the shower facilities at Mountain Stream RV Park are kept impeccably clean.

 “Fantastic, well-maintained, campground in the mountains.
 Picturesque creek surrounds the campground.
 Great place for kids and dogs.
 New owners have made many upgrades including real WIFI…” – Moonshinemia, Google Review

 Fort Tatham RV Resort & Campground is operated by Sun RV Resorts.
 Events like ice cream socials are scheduled at this RV park throughout the summer.
 If you have a North Carolina fishing license, you can fish on either of the two on-site creeks.